 2. Masti Bar & Lounge

-Another high-end example of how creative one can get experimenting with Indian food and drinks.
-A new addition to the list of Indian fine dining experiences, their cocktails come with some out of the ordinary twist.
+Another great example of how creative one can get experimenting with Indian food and drinks is the Mast Bar & Lounge.
+A new addition to the list of Indian fine dining experiences, their cocktails come with some unusual twists.

-Imagine a Bloody Mary renamed as “Brinjal Snapper” and the ingredients read as Gin+Organic Tomato Juice+Pickled Aubergine Jam+Indian Spices+Tomato Crisp+Balsamic Pearls.
+Imagine a Bloody Mary funnily renamed as “Brinjal Snapper”, ingredients of which read as Gin+Organic Tomato Juice+Pickled Aubergine Jam+Indian Spices+Tomato Crisp+Balsamic Pearls.
 Gosh!!
-I would die to try that.
+The very name makes me intrigued to try it at least once.
 Even the food is interestingly modified making Masti stand out on the list.

 Located by the sea at La Mer, with both inside and outside seating Masti scores full points for the view and location, and even though it is very premium, every penny spent here will be worth it.